l ‘ abîme

 L’Abîme is partly inspired by 3 Paintings by Winslow Homer | from left to right: Northeaster, Cannon Rock, Maine Coast

-l’Abîme uses three paintings of his, Northeaster, Cannon Rock, and Maine Coast to inform the atmosphere and structure of each movement.
-As the music progresses, it is gradually engulfed by material from Debussy’s La Mer.
-What begins as an apparent influence, with Debussy’s tunes, harmonies, and pentatonic language bleeding into my own, grows more intense across the piece into something that overwhelms the content native to L’Abîme.
-By the second movement the music begins pivoting back and forth without preparation into direct quotes of Debussy’s work, gradually doing so with greater frequency.
-In the finale, pre-recorded excerpts crash in on top of the ensemble.
-The music piles up on itself to create an ever heightening wave of sound.
-The piece ends at the crest of this sonic wave, with its catastrophic effects yet to be decided.
+L’Abîme accomplishes this reinterpretation of ‘oceanic’ music, by engaging directly with Debussy’s La Mer.
+The piece’s three movements use Homer’s three paintings (Northeaster, Cannon Rock, and Maine Coast) to inform their atmosphere and structure.
+But as the music progresses, it is gradually engulfed by material from Debussy’s La Mer.
+What begins simply as a musical influence, with Debussy’s motivic content and pentatonic language bleeding into my own, grows throughout the piece into something that overwhelms the content native to L’Abîme.
+By the second movement the music pivots back and forth without preparation to direct quotes from Debussy’s work, gradually doing so with greater frequency.
+In the finale, pre-recorded excerpts of even more ‘ocean music’ play atop the live ensemble, piling up to create an ever-heightening wave of sound.
+The piece ends at the crest of this sonic wave, with its catastrophic effects yet to be felt.